-Unlike some boroughs, Morrisville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Morrisville are a mix of both white- and blue-collar jobs.
+Morrisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Morrisville is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Morrisville who work in office and administrative support (19.52%), sales jobs (9.71%), and management occupations (9.19%).
+There are especially a lot of people living in Morrisville who work in office and administrative support (15.26%), sales jobs (10.54%), and food service (9.31%).

 Also of interest is that Morrisville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Morrisville in 2010 was $31,658, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $126,632 for a family of four.
+The per capita income in Morrisville in 2018 was $38,221, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $152,884 for a family of four.
 However, Morrisville contains both very wealthy and poor people as well.

 Morrisville is a very ethnically-diverse borough.
 The people who call Morrisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morrisville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Morrisville include Irish, Italian, Polish, and English.
+Important ancestries of people in Morrisville include German, Irish, Italian, English, and Polish.

 The most common language spoken in Morrisville is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Slavic languages and French Creole.